ccdougcc/class-material/LectureNotes/Sept_13/README.md

         - read from the child output
         - add header information
         - send back to client
-     * Child child
+     * Child process
         - examines its environment
-        - read from stdin
+        - read from stdin (the body of the HTTP request)
         - executes it code
         - send output to stdout
            - header info